 World Environment Day

-natural world, we support all of our areas of focus.
-Trees and forests
+By helping to protect our natural world, we support all of our areas of focus.
+Trees and forests contribute greatly to the well being of our societies and economies, reducing soil erosion, and maintaining oxygen

-The state of the environment underpins, and has the power to impact, all
+The state of the environment underpins, and has the power to impact, all six areas of focus.
+A vital component to humanity’s well-being, we increasingly need to recognise the environment’s elemental role in creating truly sustainable and lasting change.

-is well-timed for those who want to make a difference at the local level.
+The opportunity to collaborate with UN Environment — the United Nations agency that serves as the global authority on the environment — is well-timed for those who want to make a difference at the local level.

-our areas of focus — and take action to create positive, lasting change —
+By helping to protect our natural world, we support all of our areas of focus — and take action to create positive, lasting change — across the globe, in our communities, and in ourselves.

 What is World Environment Day?

 World Environment Day takes place every year on 5 June.
-It is the United
+It is the United Nations’ flagship day for promoting worldwide awareness and action for the environment.

-Over the years, it has grown to be one of the largest global
+Over the years, it has grown to be one of the largest global platforms for public outreach and is celebrated by millions of people in more than 100 countries.

-the environment.
-This year, the theme for World Environment Day is Air
+It is the “people’s day” for doing something positive for the environment.
+This year, the theme for World Environment Day is Air Pollution.
+Millions of people will

-participate in activities around the world to take action to
+participate in activities around the world to take action to improve the quality of the air we breathe.

-from beach clean-ups to tree planting.
-It is a great opportunity to contribute
+The day is celebrated in countless ways, with everything from beach clean-ups to tree planting.
+It is a great opportunity to contribute as part of civic society.

-Trees and forests contribute greatly to the well being of our
+Trees and forests contribute greatly to the well being of our societies and economies, reducing soil erosion, and maintaining oxygen.

 ALL SIX OF ROTARY'S AREAS OF FOCUS ARE CLOSELY LINKED TO THE ENVIRONMENT.